Determine the Total Cost of Ownership of Your Solutions - Verizon Innovative Learning Schools

 When making plans for the school district’s desired state of technology, it is imperative that IT leaders are aware of all the costs associated with purchases.
 As stated above, the district has most likely incurred some of the costs already, but new costs may arise as new technologies are introduced.

-Scenario: A district transitions from ceiling-mounted data projectors to televisions mounted on the walls.
+Scenario: A district transitions from ceiling-mounted data projectors to displays mounted on the walls.
 Adding an electrical receptacle behind the television ensures no electrical cables are exposed.
 A wall mount and speakers are also needed.
 The remote control for the television is another necessary component which must be tethered to the television to prevent loss, and a supply of batteries must be available.
 Additionally, the disposal costs of the ceiling-mounted projectors should be accounted for.

 • Extended warranty or protection plan